 Hi everyone!
-Tonight Jo from Cake Poppin' is stopping by to show us how she makes her stunning Ruffle Cake Pops.
+Tonight Jo from Cake Poppin’ is stopping by to show us this stunning Ruffle Cake Pop Tutorial.
 I have NOT attempted to make these, but she makes it look so easy that I think I need to!
 Thanks for the tutorial, Jo!

 Deliciously unique cake pops created just for you, by me, with love and fabulosity!

 Hello!
 My name is Jo and I am the baker behind the scenes at Cake Poppin!
 I started my business about 3 years ago after leaving my corporate job to stay home with my babies.
 What began as a little hobby has now grown into a full-fledged business and I could not be happier.
 I specialize in beautiful desserts including cake pops, cakes, chocolate covered treats and French macarons.
-You can find me on Facebook at www.facebook.com/cakepoppin or on Instagram at cakepoppn.
+You can find me on Facebook at Jo from Cake Poppin’ or on Jo from Cake Poppin’.

-I created the ruffle cake pop about 2 years ago and they have been a HIT with my fans and customers!
+I created the ruffle cake pop in 2011 and they have been a HIT with my fans and customers!
 They are a beautiful addition to any dessert table and easier than they look (I promise).
-Once you get the first one down, you'll be ruffling all over the place!
+Once you get the first one down, you’ll be ruffling all over the place!
 So here’s the secret to THE RUFFLE…

 What you will need: